Corn Kings and One-Horse Thieves

 January 15, 1976

-An elegy of a sort for one of my old Springfield neighborhoods, published on IT’s old Forum page under the name J. W. Pollock, a pen name I used now and again when an issue of the paper had in it too many pieces by me.
+An elegy of a sort for one of my old Springfield neighborhoods, published on IT’s old Forum page and (it turned out) a dry run for my future column.
+The piece appeared under the name J. W. Pollock, a pen name I used now and again when an issue of the paper had in it too many pieces by me.
 (I described myself coyly as “a social critic and life-long resident o f Springfield.”)

 As a teenager I lived with my family a block from the statehouse.
 I later realized that it was as foolhardy as living near the Thames docks during World War II’s Battle of Britain.
-A state government too eager to accommodate the cars of its workers devastated the place.
-We were poor renters who barely kept ahead of the bombs; the state bought and razed three of the Krohes' former homes.
+We were poor renters who barely kept ahead of the bombs—a state government too eager to accommodate the cars of its workers devastated that place and then two others nearby where we had taken refuge.
 The area remains desolate to this day.
-When the State of Illinois builds a parking lot, it builds it to last.

 It used to be a neighborhood, before the state took it over.
 From Monroe Street north to Washington and from First west to Pasfield, the streets were lined with dozens of commodious square-roofed frame houses standing shoulder to shoulder.
 They crowded the sidewalks with barely ten feet between them, like starched-collar church elders posing for a group portrait.